 Exceptions & Special Conditions:

 - The 12 Month Rule.
-You cannot use the indirect rollover method more than once every 12 months per IRA.
-Let us know if you have indirectly rolled over your IRA in the past 12 months, and we'll do a direct rollover.
+If you have used the indirect rollover method in the last 12 months, there could be further IRS restrictions.
+Let us know if this applies to you, and we'll do a direct rollover.

 - Note on Form 1040 at Tax Time.
 Note your rollover on Form 1040 when you file your taxes for this year.
 No worries -Betterment will send you a reminder around tax time.

 - Same-Type Rule.
 You can only roll over between IRAs of the same type.
 A Traditional IRA, SIMPLE IRA or SEP IRA can only be rolled over into a Betterment Traditional IRA.
 A Roth IRA can only be rolled over another Roth IRA.

 - Contribution Limit.
 Rollover contributions do not count towards your IRA contribution limit, since you're only moving over funds not adding to them.

 - Spousal IRAs.
 Note that you cannot roll over a spouse's IRA into your Betterment account - your spouse will need to create their own Betterment account to roll their IRA into.

 - Inherited IRAs and Annuities - If you are rolling over an Inherited IRA or a qualified annuity, we'll do a trustee-to-trustee transfer instead, to avoid negative tax consequences.
 Please contact us to get started.
 You can read more about rolling over inherited IRAs into Betterment here.

 Note: If you prefer to do a direct rollover of your IRA, we can definitely assist you with that as well.
 Just let us know.